 Getting to Kiyomizu-dera: From Kyoto Station, bus 206 will take you towards Kiyomizu-dera.
 You can exit at either the Kiyōmizu-michi or Gojo-zaka bus stop, although Gogo-zaka is closer to the temple.
 From the bus stop its a 10-minute walk uphill.

-Lying to the north in Kyoto is a scenic mile-long stretch named Philosopher’s Walk in honor of Nishida Kitaro the philosopher.
-The ever cheerful Lake Biwa Canal alongside the pathway is a scene to behold, but it’s the blossoming cherry trees, if you time your trip right, that will attract you most.
+Lying to the north in Kyoto is a scenic mile-long stretch named Philosopher’s Walk in honor of Nishida Kitaro, a Japanese philosopher.
+The ever cheerful Lake Biwa Canal alongside the pathway is a scene to behold, but it’s the blossoming cherry trees, if you time your trip to Japan right, that will attract you most.

 Walking on this path in spring will refresh you as the wind blows flower petals around you.
 Reflect on life among the tranquility of the Philosopher’s Walk or grab a drink from the adjacent cafes to keep refreshed.